 Do you know how to keep your eyes bright and dazzling?
-Our eyes can quickly become tired and irritated because of things such as a windy day, medications, and frequent use of electronic devices.
-By the end of the day, our eyes often feel gritty, sore and dry.
+Our eyes can quickly become tired and irritated because of things such as a windy day, medications, and the frequent use of electronic devices.
+By the end of the day, our eyes often feel gritty, sore, and dry.
 Fortunately, there are ways to pamper our eyes and keep them healthy, bright, and sparkling, (while still making a fashion statement, of course!)

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 It should come as no surprise that a healthy diet and exercise affect the overall health of our eyes.
 For example, exercise helps improves blood circulation and increases oxygen levels in our eyes.

 Eat a balanced and healthy diet; one that includes plenty of fresh fruits, green leafy vegetables, omega-3 fatty acids, beta-carotene, and lycopene.
 Some studies indicate that drinking tea and taking a Bilberry supplement can also help our vision.

 Doctors suggest that adults have a yearly eye examination and children have their eyes examined at six months old, three years old, before the first grade, and then every two years until their eighteenth birthday.
 Many eye diseases and disorders are hereditary and can only be detected by an optometrist or ophthalmologist.

 Warning signs of some eye conditions are:

 - a change in the color of the iris or lids